IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 The details of all our strategies are public.
 Please subscribe to one of the plans available on Patreon to receive live updates via e-mail with the latest allocations: [patreon.com/ithaca](https://www.patreon.com/ithaca "Go to Patreon page")

 ### Sample email
+The emails you will receive once subscribed will be in the same format of the one below.
 Subject:

 ```REBALANCE: StrategyName strategy on 2019-03-03 00:00:00```